Italy hunts for blame in bridge collapse that killed 39

 Residents near the bridge told RAI state TV they would hear maintenance work being done almost nightly.

-Deputy Premier Luigi Di Maio, of the anti-business 5-Star Movement, alleged Autostraade's holding company took profits "instead of investing money for maintenance."
+Deputy Premier Luigi Di Maio, of the anti-business 5-Star Movement, alleged Autostrade's holding company took profits "instead of investing money for maintenance."

 Toninelli, the transportation and infrastructure minister and another populist 5-Star leader, said his ministry had started procedures so Autostrade could be fined up to 150 million euros ($170 million).